 Augmentation: Achievers, together with Results, Counselors and Specialists have a fondness for risk-taking, especially in the immediate context.
 However, they do like to have a certain amount of security when it comes to their home life and the people that are important to them.
 They like having a “home base” whether it’s an actual home, a long-term friendship, a relationship, etc.. that they can return to at the end of the day (or week, or month).
 Achievers are quick to think on their feet and they tend to keep a steady head during a crisis.
 They are also good at scanning their environment for resources and solutions.
 Unlike some other types who might panic over a challenge, find themselves stimulated and invigorated by it.
 Achievers are always looking around for new experiences and enjoyment and they can sometimes become scattered and move from project to project without completing anything.
 This tends to play out in them jumping from job to job or passion to passion without finding long-term contentment.
 If they fail to inwardly analyse the opportunities they embark on then they can make poor choices that fail in the long-term and figure out whether what they are doing is logical or has lasting value.
 Sometimes it means allowing themselves to be bored because it is the most reasonable thing to do or it is the thing most in line with their values.

 Spending money: Full Lifer.
 Luxury Shopper.
-Very interested in traveling and new experiences with dining along with other material luxuries.
+Very interested in travelling and new experiences with dining along with other material luxuries.
 This can lead to rash decisions and spending then becomes too high, especially given a high propensity to take risks which are viewed optimistically.

 Financial toxicity: Player - Slacker.
-Acts like they need help though they really don’t need it - 'crying wolf'.
+Acts like they need help though they really do not need it - 'crying wolf'.
 They ask for money, though they actually aren’t doing anything to try on their own.
 Living off others is what they would rather do, instead of taking the difficult step of trying to be self-sufficient.
 This can be a challenge, so don't lend.
 Trustworthy Ranking: Middle.
 (Do not trust most people simply because of skeptical attitude.
 Hesitant to trust anyone).

 The following table shows the attitude to risk of each pattern